Auckland68/PowerBIReports/README.md

 # PowerBIDashboards

-This repository contains PDF static rendition of Power BI Dashboards
+This repository contains PDF static rendition of Power BI Dashboards based on SS-UNITECH walkthrough projects on YouTube